fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 1. Include the `fusioncharts` library.

-2. Include all gauges from Widgets.
+2. Include the gauge type.

 3. Include the FusionCharts theme file to apply the style to the charts.